 Months later, Beverly found out that her abuser and his friends were posting violent threats about her on social media.
 Fearing for her safety and the safety her child, she applied for a restraining order.
 But the trial court ruled that Beverly did not need protection because she had waited 5 months since the last instance of physical abuse to apply for a protective order.
-The court also incorrect stated that domestic violence restraining orders do not extend to survivors of non-physical abuse.
+The court also incorrectly stated that domestic violence restraining orders do not extend to survivors of non-physical abuse.

 But Beverly didn’t give up.
 She sought out help from the Family Violence Appellate Project and the Los Angeles Center for Law and Justice, to appeal the decision and get the protection she needed for herself and her child.
-FVAP won the case, and Court of Appeal overturned the trial court’s ruling, granting Beverly a restraining order against her abuser.
+FVAP won the case, and the Court of Appeal overturned the trial court’s ruling, granting Beverly a restraining order against her abuser.
 Finally, Beverly got the safety, justice, and peace of mind she deserved.

 This case was significant not just for Beverly, but for abuse survivors throughout California.
 Far too many California courts base their restraining order decisions on how much time has passed since physical abuse occurred — in some cases, the limit is just 2 weeks.
 But the Court of Appeal’s decision in this case has set a new, binding legal precedent that can be cited by attorneys and abuse survivors throughout the state.